 4. Write Some Content

-One of the best ways to maintain a positive reputation is to be the primary source of good information about you.
+One of the best ways to protect your online reputation and cultivate a positive image is to be the primary source of good information about you.
 The content you control is your first line of defense against an attack based on your faults or mistakes.